-- 9.2.1 The grouting program shall be designed to ensure that the grout casing extends into competent material as directed by the Engineer.
-The intent in the field will be to intercept firm limestone bedrock.
-Care should be taken to identify the soil materials to ensure the grout pipes are not installed to depths significantly below the limestone surface. - 9.2.2 The actual depth of an open grout point shall be confirmed by measuring with a weighted measuring tape.
+- 9.2.1 The grouting program shall be designed to ensure that the grout casing extends into competent material as defined by the Engineer. - 9.2.2 The actual depth of an open grout point shall be confirmed by measuring with a weighted measuring tape.
 The measured depth shall be noted in the daily logs of the representative of the Engineer.
 If the depth is less than the original drilled depth, the casing shall be advanced to the proper depth prior to grouting.